 - Additional Restrictions Grant - a discretionary grant scheme to support businesses severely impacted by the national lockdown and coronavirus restrictions.

-You can check if your business is eligible by reading our policies:
+You can check if your business is eligible for any of the schemes by reading our policies:

 - Local Restrictions Support Grant (Closed) Addendum 5 Jan onwards policy(pdf)

 - Local Restrictions Support Grant (Closed) Addendum Tier 4 policy (pdf)

 - Local Restrictions Support Grant (Closed) Addendum policy (pdf)

 - Local Restrictions Support Grant (Closed) policy (pdf)

 - Local Restrictions Support Grant (Open) policy (pdf)

 - Local Restrictions Support Grant (Sector) policy (pdf)

 We received the government guidance on the extended Local Restriction Support Grant Closed (Addendum) payments for 16 February to 31 March 2021 on 22 February.
 We started making payments on 25 February 2021.

 Payments will be made automatically to all businesses who have received a Local Restriction Support Grant payment for the period 5 January to 15 February 2021 and are still trading.